Finance Skills for Non-Financial Managers

 Who Should Attend

-New managers with responsibilities for planning, forecasting, or making business recommendations, and existing managers looking to enhance their understanding of financial concepts in order to be more effective decision makers.
+New managers and individual contributors with responsibilities for planning, forecasting, or making business recommendations.
+Existing managers looking to enhance their understanding of financial concepts in order to be more effective decision makers.
+Entrepreneurs who need to know the financial impact of running their own businesses.

 Benefits and Learning Outcomes